Usage

 pip install enum-properties

-from django_enum import TextChoices # use instead of Django's TextChoices
+from django_enum.choices import TextChoices # use instead of Django's TextChoices

 from django.db import models